 - Not recommended for trout fishing

-OVERVIEW: There is a reason why this is one of the top ultralight fishing rods.
-We took some time testing this rod out in the open ocean and on some lakes too.
+BUYING ADVICE: There is a reason why this is one of the best ultralight fishing rods.
+We took some time testing this rod out in the open sea and on some lakes too.
 We found it quite light but still precise.
 On the first cast, we hit the jackpot, and in less than ten minutes, we were pulling back a chain pike.

-You can use these surf spinning rods for long-distance casting or jigging; it’s quite sensitive and offers great strength.
-Crappies, bass, pikes, and panfish, are your sure catch with this high-quality rod.
-Moreover, if you’re going for small stream fishing, we suggest you also try a 4.5 ft or a 6.5 ft Okuma surf fishing rod.
+You can use it for long-distance casting or jigging; it’s quite sensitive and offers great strength.
+Crappies, bass, pikes, and panfish, are your sure catch.
+Moreover, if you’re going for small stream fishing, we suggest you also try a 4.5 ft or a 6.5 ft Okuma rod.

 FEATURES: The Okuma offers multiple lengths (4-1/2-feet to 7-1/2-feet) to best fit your needs.
 Its ultralight design makes it perfect for catching sporting fish like trout or perch, and the inserts made of aluminum oxide enable smooth line guiding.

 WHY WE LIKE IT: The Penn Battle III combo is a definite step up from Penn II in every aspect.
 The sturdy metal body and enhanced reeling power enhanced with CNC gear technology vouch for durability.
-The brand-new edition of the HT-100 carbon fiber drag washers helps you maintain full control of the stick and the prey and makes it best rod for surf fishing tackle.
+The brand-new edition of the HT-100 carbon fiber drag washers helps you maintain full control of the stick and the prey.

 - Size: 14 available, including 2000 Reel Size – 6’6″ – Medium Light – 1pc and 4000 Reel Size – 7′ – Medium – 1pc